Zquinlan/fDOMmatlab/Script.md

 %          In this area you will input all of your run parameters for the set
 %           in the future you can hard-code these values.

-EEMfilename='Abaya.tsv'; % input('What is the name of the Sample listing tab-delimited text file (in single quotes, including extension)?\n?: ');
+EEMfilename='SPIFFY_Long.tsv'; % input('What is the name of the Sample listing tab-delimited text file (in single quotes, including extension)?\n?: ');
 disp('Note: column 2 should list text Blank or Sample, column 1 should have unique informative names of samples,');
 disp('      columns 3, 4, and 5 should list complete path names for each sample and respective blanks,');
 disp('      and column 6 lists complete path names for the absorbance scan.');